apereo/cas/docs/cas-server-documentation/webflow/Webflow-Customization-Interrupt.md

 On a successful operation with a status code of `200`, the response body is expected to contain the JSON payload whose syntax and structure is identical to what is described above.

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#authentication-interrupt-rest).
+{% include {{ version }}/rest-integration.md configKey="cas.interrupt.rest" %}

 ### Custom

 If you wish to design your own interrupt strategy to make inquiries, you can design your component to make determinations:

 ```java
 package org.apereo.cas.support.interrupt;